Skip to content

 const { data: data2, execute: fetchData2 } = useFetchApi(data1);

-• data2 and data1 form a declarative relationship through the useFetchApi function, where users don't need to worry about the details of producing data2
+• data2 and data1 form a declarative relationship through the useFetchApi function

-• You still need to call the fetchData2 function to actively update data2, which will use the latest data1 as the request parameter
+• Update data2 by calling the fetchData2 function, which will use the latest data1 as the request parameter

 javascript